Mobile phones on aircraft: The debate on safety

 In the United States, the Federal Communications Commission (FCC) restricts cell phone usage on aircraft in order to prevent disruption to cellular towers on the ground.
 As mentioned above, the FAA allows the in-flight use of wireless devices but only after the airline has determined that the device will not interfere with aircraft communication or navigation.

-One report asserts correlations between the use of mobile phones and other portable electronic devices in flight, and various problems with avionics.
-Another study concluded that some "portable electronic devices", including laptops, electronic toys and laser pointers, used in the cabin can exceed the aircraft manufacturer's permissible emission levels for safety with regard to some avionics, while they were unsuccessful in duplicating any of the errors suspected to be caused by these devices' use in controlled lab conditions.
+One study concluded that some "portable electronic devices", including laptops, electronic toys and laser pointers, used in the cabin can exceed the aircraft manufacturer's permissible emission levels for safety with regard to some avionics, while they were unsuccessful in duplicating any of the errors suspected to be caused by these devices' use in controlled lab conditions.

 Since these regulations were originally imposed by various international aviation agencies, ultra-low-power devices, such as picocells, have been developed.
-Reasons for this include improved security, reduction of interference, and to allow safe in-flight use of mobile phones.
+Reasons for this include improved security, reduction of interference, and allowing safe in-flight use of mobile phones.
 Many airline companies have now added such equipment to their aircraft.
 More are expected to do so in the coming years.